Earth

 When you complain about dead bugs on your windshield, be thankful that insects today are considerably smaller than their prehistoric ancestors.

 Hundreds of millions of years ago, giant insects were common on Earth.
-Consider Meganeura, a genus of extinct insects from approximately 300 million years ago, related to modern-day dragonflies.
+Consider Meganeura, a genus of extinct insects from approximately 300 million years ago.
+They were related to modern-day dragonflies.
 One member of this group – M. permiana – was first described by researchers in Kansas in 1937 as having a wingspan of over 2 feet (0.6 meters).
 It’s still considered one of the largest known insects that ever lived.

 While over a million insect species live today, truly giant insects no longer exist.
 Why did they disappear?